-April Crown Tourney will take place outside the city of Turku, at the Ahtela Youth Center (street address Ahtelantie 21).
+Crown Tourney will take place outside the city of Turku, at the Ahtela Youth Center (street address Ahtelantie 21, Sauvo).

 The site opens on Friday at 18.30 and closes at 12.00 on Sunday.

 If you have attended Unikankare’s Midwinter feast anytime in the recent past, you have been on this site, albeit in winter conditions.
 And in October we hopefully don’t get any ice, snow or sleet!

 We will have exclusive use of the site for the entire event, from Friday afternoon to Sunday.
-The site is spread in a forest near a lake.
-We’ll be using all buildings on site except for the separate sauna building that is regrettably under renovation.
-There are few neighbours and no services (gas stations, shops, etc.) in the immediate area, so the area is entirely ours.
+The site consists of several buildings spread in a forest near a lake.
+We’ll be using all buildings on site except for the separate sauna building that is regrettably under renovation (fear not, there’s another sauna we can use).

 Ahtela is a typical youth camp in the sense that activities will take place in different buildings and therefore one will have to do some walking outdoors to get to places, regardless of the weather.
 However, the roads between the buildings are sand/gravel and very well lit even during the night time.
 There’s some trekking up/downhill, but the slopes are not very steep.
 We do try to limit on-site driving as much as possible during the event.
-But if you cannot walk the distance, it is possible to drive by car almost door-to-door between accommodation and the two halls used for the event.
+But if you cannot walk any greater distances, it is possible to drive by car almost door-to-door between accommodation and the two halls used for the event.

 Tips for travellers:

 - In Finland, you’ll be expected to take off your shoes whenever entering the feast hall or any of the accommodation buildings.
-If you don’t like to walk around in socks or barefooted, plan on bringing some indoor shoes that you can leave at the feast hall.
+If you don’t like to walk around in socks or barefooted, plan on bringing some indoor shoes.

 - Walking from building to building also means bringing good outdoors shoes is essential.